 It can be a great way to incorporate traditional wedding vows into your non-traditional wedding.
-So here it is, a list of religious marriage vows for your inspiration and information.
+So here it is, a list of religious, beautiful marriage vows for your inspiration and information.

 Protestant wedding vow

-One of the most well-known wedding vows is the protestant vow.
+One of the most well-known weddings vows is the protestant vow.
 You have probably heard it in movies where the happy couple is finally getting married in the end.

 “I, ___, take thee, ___, to be my wedded husband/wife, to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, to love and to cherish, till death do us part, according to God’s holy ordinance; and thereto I pledge thee my faith to you.”